 The West Coast loves Y.G.
 He’s special out in L.A.
 On the East Coast, they’re playing guys like Casanova and other young Brooklyn artists who are coming up.
 They’re all great in their own way.
 But I wouldn’t play too much Casanova in L.A., and I wouldn’t play too much Y.G. in New York.
 They are two different crowds.

-What’s the best advice you give to other inspiring woman DJs?
+What’s the best advice you give to other aspiring woman DJs?

 I always give advice to young female DJs about the game.
 There are so many females who hit me up online or social media.
 I tell them to stay consistent and master your craft because it’s going to be 10 times harder since you’re not a male DJ.
 And you have to bring your own thing to the table.
 You have to be you.